 That’s where review syndication comes in.

 Sounds great, right?
 Well, not always.
-While syndicating reviews can help your company expand your reach, it also comes with significant drawbacks such as potential duplicate content issues, a lack of authenticity, and limited direct engagement with customers.
+While syndicating reviews can help your company expand its reach, it also comes with significant drawbacks such as potential duplicate content issues, a lack of authenticity, and limited direct engagement with customers.

 In simple terms, review syndication is the process of collecting and sharing customer reviews across websites such as review platforms like Yelp, Tripadvisor, Google, brand websites, retail sites, social media platforms such as Facebook and X, review sites, and search engines.